armanichalmers/Tableau_Data_Visualization_Portfolio/README.md

 - Standardizing column headers
 - Standardizing course-level categories
 - Reviewing the dataset for consistency
+- Validating the rating scale (values range from 0.0 to 1.0)

+> **Note on ratings:** The source dataset provides course ratings normalized
+> to a 0–1 scale rather than Udemy's standard 5-point star scale.
+Because the
+> original scale could not be verified from the data, ratings were kept in
+> their normalized form rather than converted, and the dashboard's Average
+> Rating KPI reflects the 0–1 scale.

 Pivot tables and charts were then created in Google Sheets to explore relationships within the data before developing the Tableau dashboard.